Robert Taft Jr.: Personal life

 After Blanca's death, Robert Jr. remarried to Katherine Longworth Whittaker, widow of his distant cousin David Gibson Taft.
 They divorced in 1977 and in October 1978, he married the former Joan McKelvy, also of Cincinnati.

+Death

 On November 29, 1993, Taft suffered a stroke and fell into a coma.
 He never woke from the coma and died on December 7, 1993.
 Joan died on January 16, 2015.